M4rwaneX/dingooChallenge/README.md

 It has `4745 entries` with 4 columns : `Cód.Postal`,`Localidade`,
 `Morada completa`,`GPS - Latitude` and `GPS - Longitude`.

-Since I have access to coordinates, I decide to plot the distribution of deliveries by locations:
+Since I have access to coordinates, I decided to plot the distribution of deliveries by locations:

 Plot 1
 ![Texte alternatif](src/delivery_locations_distribution.PNG)